-The Year-Round Landscape Irrigation Rule is a component of the District's Comprehensive Water Conservation Program, approved by the Governing Board in September 2008 to encourage more responsible use of water resources throughout South Florida.
+The Year-Round Landscape Irrigation Rule (Chapter 40E-24, F.A.C.) is a component of the District's Comprehensive Water Conservation Program, which was established to encourage more responsible use of water resources throughout South Florida.

 IMPORTANT: Local governments may adopt alternative landscape irrigation ordinances based on local water demands, system limitations or resource availability.
-Several counties and cities have exercised this option so residents should always check local ordinances for watering days and times.
+Several counties, cities and utilities have exercised this option.
+As a result, residents should always check local ordinances for watering days and times.

 The South Florida Water Management District is promoting water conservation for its many benefits in meeting the growing demands on South Florida's limited water supply.
 The District's Comprehensive Water Conservation Program, including a Year-Round Landscape Irrigation Conservation Measures rule, is designed to reduce water use while developing a lasting water conservation ethic throughout South Florida.